lost4rs/bandit-writeups/bandit/level12/README.md

 The final extraction revealed an **ASCII text** file containing the password for Level13.
 Finally, using `cat` on that last file revealed the password!

-## My biggest stumbles
+## My biggest challenges
 I ran into 2 problems...
 1. I didn't know about the `.gz` requirement at first, so I got stuck there.
 Then I understood the functionality of this command and applied it correctly.
 2. `tar -xf` was really a headache.
-I tried to redirect `tar -xf` with `>`, but I only got empty files.
-I had to learn that `tar -xf` extracts files directly to the disk instead of sending them to "standard output".
+I tried to redirect `tar -xf` with `>`, but I only got empty files because `tar` extracts files directly to the disk instead of sending them to "standard output".

 ## Conclusions: Lessons learned ✨
 * Don't trust extensions: In this level, files don't have names like .zip or .tar.
 I learned to rely 100% on the `file` command.
 It’s like looking at the DNA of the file instead of just the label.